-He certainly has not slowed down today either and continues to get better with every video.
+He has not slowed down today either and continues to improve with every video.

 If you want to see a chapter in his career that shows the progression of how Julian Arteaga got to the pinnacle of BMX, look no further and hit play.